wely/DevCamp/HOL/node/06-appinsights/README.md

     ![image](./media/2017-06-23_11_54_00.png)

 1. In the overview blade that opens, click `Create` to open the creation settings blade.
-Enter a name, configure `Application Type` to `Java web application` and then click the `Create` button.
+Enter a name, configure `Application Type` to `Node.js Application` and then click the `Create` button.

     Creation typically takes less than a minute.